5 simple ways to help foster families

 Meal time for a large family is always challenging.
 If you can cook them a meal and deliver it this will help out in a great way.
 A home cooked meal that a family doesn’t have to prepare can be so uplifting and helpful especially if the foster parents work full time.
 And if you don’t cook or don’t enjoy cooking offer to have some pizzas delivered to their house.
 Just make sure you let them know ahead of time so you can order the kids favorite type of pizza.

 Not everyone has the setup to be foster parents.
-But most people would love to help and don’t know how.
+But most people would love to help foster families and don’t know how.
 Even if you don’t have extra money you can use your time to help foster families and lessen the burden on an overwhelmed system.
 If you have any more ideas on how to help foster families leave a comment or drop a note on our Facebook page.